For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 To check delivery cost add your plants to basket, then you can type your postcode in our Quick Delivery Price Check.

 As summer ends the flowers turn into seed capsules that fall before the leaves turn vibrant red, yellow and orange shades for autumn.
-In winter the bark of Lagerstroemia Indica Varieties makes an architectural feature with smooth grey bark that sheds in patches to reveal fresh pink bark beneath.
+In winter the bark of Lagerstroemia Indica makes an architectural feature with smooth grey bark that sheds in patches to reveal fresh pink bark beneath.

-Crape Myrtle Mixed Varieties will grow to a maximum of 6 metres in height with a spread of 6 metres.
+Height and Spread of Lagerstroemia Indica Crape Myrtle will grow to a maximum of 6 metres in height with a spread of 6 metres.

-Crape Myrtle Varieties are very hardy capable of withstanding sub zero temperatures and drought once established.
+How Hardy Is Lagerstroemia Indica Crape Myrtle are very hardy capable of withstanding sub zero temperatures and drought once established.

 How To Use Lagerstroemia Indica You can Use Crape Myrtle is as an ornamental specimen tree or shrub in the lawn where its bright long lasting flowers brighten up a bare patch of grass.
 Alternatively, a row of tree myrtles make a bright and breezy screen during the summer months.

-These are tough plants that require little care once established.
+How To Care For Lagerstroemia Indica These are tough plants that require little care once established.
 They will grow in all soils of any pH provided there is plenty of drainage.

-If you have a sunny spot with good fertile soil Crape Myrtle Varieties grow quickly, but in less than perfect soil they grow at a slower rate and appreciate a good thick layer of mulch in spring.
+If you have a sunny spot with good fertile soil Crape Myrtle grows quickly, but in less than perfect soil they grow at a slower rate and appreciate a good thick layer of mulch in spring.
 No pruning is required unless you want to keep your crape myrtle at a manageable height, in which case it responds well to pruning during the dormant winter months.